-Often, a player will get pushed wide by a through ball or steered wide by the defender, seemingly losing their chance for a shooting opportunity, and instead of panicing or feeling like you’ve lost your chance, try to remember you have some other options and make the best of it.
+Often, a soccer player will get pushed wide by a through ball or steered wide by the defender, seemingly losing their chance for a shooting opportunity, and instead of stressing out or feeling like you’ve lost your chance, try to remember you have some other options and make the best of it.

 Use this bad angle to your advantage.
 Here are a few ideas:

 - Sneak the ball low and into the near post with your dribbling foot – before the keeper has time to react, so first time

 - Bend the ball with the inside of your foot, so it appears to be going wide but will bend into the goal

 - Hammer the ball low and hard to the far post (hoping the keeper can’t control it and a teammate can follow up the rebound)

 - Cut the ball across the goal mouth on the ground before the defender is able to close you down (hit the ball first time across the goal mouth)